 A guide to feeling well

-How does your body reacts when you don’t meet its needs?
+How does your body react when you don’t meet its needs?
 How does it reacts when you strive to achieve its needs?
 We can learn to make tiny changes in our behaviour to turn bad habits into amazing new habits – ones that will really help us to become the best you can possibly be.

 Breathing is our fundamental need – it is the food for our cells to live!
 We don’t often think that we can make our lungs work better or protect them from the damage of toxic fumes.
 You will learn how to breathe your way to wellness.